sftpplus/sftpplus-docs/chevah/server/static/documentation/operation/ftp.rst

     name = JohnD
     allow_certificate_authentication = Yes

-The CN field and username matching is case sensitive.
+The CN field and username matching is case-sensitive.
 A certificate issued for CN ``JohnD`` will not be valid for an account with name ``johnd`` (all lowercase).

-Setting `enable_ssl_certificate_authentication = No` will disable SSL based authentication and accounts will have to authenticate using other methods, like username and password.
+Setting `enable_ssl_certificate_authentication = No` will disable SSL-based authentication and accounts will have to authenticate using other methods, like username and password.